Trijal-Bhardwaj/Joomla-Plugin-GSoC-2022-Programming-Task-P5-Schema/README.md

 ## Translations

 You want to translate this extension to your own language?
-Check out the [Crowdin Page for my Extensions](https://joomla.crowdin.com) for more details.
+Check out the [Crowdin Page For My Extensions](https://joomla.crowdin.com) for more details.
 Feel free to [Open An Issue Here](https://github.com/Trijal-Bhardwaj/Joomla-Plugin-GSoC-2022-Programming-Task-P5-Schema/issues/new) on any question that comes up.

 ## License